gcallah/BookReviews/biggar.md

 power.
 Thus, "postcolonialists and other 'progressive' zealots assume an aggresive, intimidating, repressive, tyrannical posture."

-The students preferred to protest Rhodes, a white man dead for over a century, to protesting about the looming the humanitarian crisis in South Africa due to a corrupt government.
+As an example of this odious behavior, Biggar cites the "Rhodes Must Fall" movement at Oxford University, dedicated to bring down a statue of Cecil Rhodes at the university.
+Biggar notes that there outrage over the statue centered around a single, fabricated quote supposedly from Rhodes.
+He notes the irony that the students preferred to protest Rhodes, a white man dead for over a century, to protesting about the present-day humanitarian crisis in South Africa, due to a corrupt government.

-"Uncaring kindness" 43

-## Wokeness

-"The focus of concern was really not the poor and disadvantaged at all, but the righteous self..."
+What explains this gulf between the protesters' self-proclaimed concern for the oppressed and their general lack of concern for the people actually suffering oppression?
+Biggar argues that "[Their] focus of concern was really not the poor and disadvantaged at all, but the righteous self..."
 46

-A saint recognizes that he himself is a terrible sinner.

-"it is a narcissistic relationship in which the African, the Indian, and Arab are brought in as extras" 49
+He notes that in Christian literature, a saint recognizes that he himself is a terrible sinner.
+But in the literature of wokeness, sin lies entirely with the "oppressors," from whom the woke person is sharply distinguished.
+Biggar writes that "it is a narcissistic relationship in which the African, the Indian, and Arab are brought in as extras" 49